 In your own interest and that of safety, it is law that all gas appliances be installed by competent persons.
-Gas Safe registered installers undertake to work to safe and satisfactory standards.
+Failure to install the appliance correctly could invalidate any warranty or liability claims and lead to prosecution.

-The cooker must be installed in accordance with:
+In the UK the cooker must be installed in accordance with:

-- All relevant British Standards / Codes of Practice, in particular BS 5440 Part 2. - For Natural Gas BS 6172 and BS 6891. - For LP Gas BS 5482-1, (when the installation is in a permanent dwelling), BS 5482-2, (when the installation is in a caravan or other non-permanent dwelling), or BS 5482-3, (when the installation is in a boat). - The Gas Safety (Installation and Use) regulations. - The relevant Building / IET regulations.
+- All relevant British Standards / Codes of Practice, in particular BS 5440 Part 2. - For Natural Gas BS 6172 and BS 6891. - For LP Gas BS 5482-1 (when the installation is in a permanent dwelling), BS 5482-2 (when the installation is in a caravan or other non-permanent dwelling), or BS 5482-3 (when the installation is in a - The Gas Safety (Installation and Use) regulations. - The relevant Building / IEE regulations.

-In the Republic of Ireland
+In the Republic of Ireland the cooker must be installed in accordance with: